omnivector-solutions/osd-documentation/contributing.rst

 - create a new annotated Git tag: ``git tag --annotate --sign x.y.z``.
 The tag name should be the new version of the library, as explained in :ref:`versioning`.
-- the message should contain a summary of the changes for that release.
+- the tag message should contain a summary of the changes for that release.
+For
+  example:

+  ..

+     Release 0.7.1

+     - use Omnivector's repo for rpm installation

-- push to GitHub.
+- push to GitHub: ``git push --tags``.